- Posted by Richard Iurilli

 Pick a schedule that covers mutiple themes

-Adding 2-5 posts per week also allows you to choose a fixed schedule with different themes.
-Here you’ll notice that we post about hospital marketing on Mondays and Wednesdays and offer productivity tips on Fridays.
+Adding 2-3 posts per week also allows you to choose a fixed schedule with different themes.
+Here you’ll notice that we post a lot about productivity in addition to hospital marketing tips.
 It’s easy to adapt such a schedule for your hospital, and it’ll help you come up with topics as well.

 If you have multiple writers, you can assign each of them a topic area, or mix things up to keep everyone on their toes.
 Even if it’s just you, though, segmenting your blog into topics will help you stay focused and innovative.